dev

 }

-If you're using the @remix-run/cloudflare-pages adapter, env variables work a little differently.
-Since Cloudflare Pages are powered by Functions, you'll need to define your local environment variables in the .dev.vars file.
+If you're using the @remix-run/cloudflare-pages or @remix-run/cloudflare adapters, env variables work a little differently.
+You'll need to define your local environment variables in the .dev.vars file.
 It has the same syntax as .env example file mentioned above.

-Then, they'll be available via Remix's context.env in your loader/action functions:
+Then, they'll be available via Remix's context.cloudflare.env in your loader/action functions:

 export const loader = async ({